AmishRanpariya/AmishRanpariya/README.md

 ## I'm Amish & I ❤️ code
 > A developer💻 and AI enthusiast📊 from India🇮🇳

----

 ### 🌱 What do I do?
 - 🎓 I am having a Bachelor of Technology focused in Computer Science and engineering from **National Institute of Technology, Hamirpur**.
 - 💻 I'm a fast learner looking for interesting career opportunities in Android and Web as a full-stack developer.
-I am awaiting a job with a decent salary and more importantly, a chance to build up my career and skills.
 - 🕒Currently, I am looking for **internships** and **creative projects** in the field of Computer science and engineering.
 - 🌱 I’m currently learning **JavaScript, p5.js, processing**
 - 💬 Ping me about **Anything**, I'm glad to help you!😇